lauris/lauris.github.com/about.md

 style="float:right;width:30%;max-width:210px;margin-left:15px;"/></a>
 {% endraw %}

-Hi, I'm Lauris Dziļums, a software developer with over a decade of experience in building efficient, scalable, and resilient full-stack projects.
-I enjoy using Scala, JavaScript, Go, and Rust, paired with a finely tuned PostgreSQL.
-I've also done extensive client work using the good old PHP and MySQL but am no longer seeking to return to those days :) I've worked as a backend engineer at several large-scale companies, including one of the largest crypto exchanges in the world.
-I've built several startups from the ground up and helped others launch their own.
-I'm also deeply interested in security, penetration testing, operational security, information security, and auditing source code.
+Hi, I’m Lauris Dziļums, a full-stack software developer with over ten years of experience.
+I enjoy building reliable, scalable systems based on simple, solid principles.
+I love working with Scala, JavaScript/TypeScript, Go, and Rust, usually alongside PostgreSQL.

+In earlier years, I did quite a bit of client work with PHP and MySQL (the good old dog days).

+I’ve worked on engineering teams at large-scale companies, including a major crypto exchange, and have also built a few startups.

-Startups and projects:
+Startups and projects I’m proud of:

 * **[Calmer](https://gocalmer.com/)** – Anxiety and panic attack relief app
 * **[StockMarketGame.net](https://stockmarketgame.net)** – Mobile trading simulator and interactive school to learn about stock market